Update from The Desk of Chris Oliva

 Photo: Agronomist David HoldenDavid Holden

 It has been almost nine years since the Asian citrus psyllid (ACP) was first found in California.
 At that time I predicted that it’s expansion into the citrus industry in our state would not be like that as it had occurred in Florida a few years earlier.
-In Florida it was first found in 1998 and by 2000 was spread throughout 31 citrus producing counties of Florida (http://entnemdept.ufl.edu/creatures/citrus/acpsyllid.htm).
+In Florida it was first found in 1998 and by 2000 was spread throughout 31 citrus producing counties of Florida (https://entnemdept.ufl.edu/creatures/citrus/acpsyllid.htm).
 The obvious differences throughout the two states in climate with wind (hurricanes), temperatures, and humidities would preclude it from advancing as fast in California as it did in Florida.
 This prediction has proven to be correct, but we did not anticipate that it would move so freely along transportation corridors as we moved fruit from one district to another for packing.
 In hindsight we should have predicted this possibility.
 Our more temperate weather in the interior San Joaquin valley has also help to reduce it’s rapid spread.
 A more normal winter as we experienced this past season also reduced overwintering populations considerably.

 With all this being said, am I concerned about the presence and spread of this pest?
 I sure am!
-Huanglongbing (HLB) disease (the citrus killing disease associated with ACP) was first discovered in the San Gabriel valley in Los Angeles county in 2012 (http://ipm.ucanr.edu/PMG/PESTNOTES/pn74155.html).
+Huanglongbing (HLB) disease (the citrus killing disease associated with ACP) was first discovered in the San Gabriel valley in Los Angeles county in 2012 (https://ipm.ucanr.edu/PMG/PESTNOTES/pn74155.html).
 Slowly but surely it is expanding it’s territory in Los Angeles and Orange counties and we need to be vigilant to slow that expansion down as researchers look for solutions to stopping the effects of this pest and it’s associated disease.

 Recently the Ventura County ACP-HLB Task Force updated many of us with the progress in the fight of these two pests.
 My walk away highlights from the meeting are in the following bullet points: